|

 the watch being wound in this photo is clearly a

-Professional with twisted lugs.
+Professional with twisted lugs. show

 some 145.012 during qualification testsbut the name